-Petroglyph National Monument is a national park and is one of North America's largest petroglyphic sites.
-It is an archaeological site that has thousands of prehistoric Native American etchings on stone walls.
+Here’s The Deal: Petroglyph National Monument is a National Park site and is one of North America's largest petroglyph sites.
+This park is an archaeological site with thousands of prehistoric Native American etchings on basalt boulders.
 Petroglyph National Monument contains patterns and symbols that Native Americans and Spanish settlers carved into volcanic rocks 400 to 700 years ago.
-This monument of 7,244 hectares is based on a collaboration with the National Park Service.
+This monument of 7,200 acres is co-managed by the National Park Service and the City of Albuquerque Open Space.
 Petroglyph National Monument has 20,000 petroglyphs and provides the public with opportunities for leisure and education.
-Tourists are allowed to hike the trails from sunrise to sunset in the Volcanoes Day Use Area, Rinconada Canyon, and Piedras Marcadas Canyons.
+Tourists can hike the trails from sunrise to sunset in the Volcanoes Day Use Area, Rinconada Canyon, and Piedras Marcadas Canyons.
 Rinconada Canyon is a 2.2-mile hike.
-The total area of the trail is 7,532 acres of land area.
+Boca Negra Canyon is open 8:30-4:30 daily.

-Handpicked Top 3 Hiking Trails in Albuquerque, New Mexico.
-All of our hiking trails actually face a rigorous 50-Point Inspection, which includes customer reviews, history, complaints, ratings, satisfaction, trust, cost and general excellence.
+Expert recommended Top 3 Hiking Trails in Albuquerque, New Mexico.
+All of our hiking trails actually undergo a rigorous 50-Point Inspection, which includes customer reviews, history, complaints, ratings, satisfaction, trust, cost and general excellence.
+You deserve only the best!

 Help others: Click Here to send review or send us your review to reviews@threebestrated.com.
 Negative and positive review will be used for rating.
 Make a difference.

-La Luz Trailhead is one of the most popular path trails in Albuquerque.
-The total length of the trail is 15.2 miles and the trail is generally considered an easy trail route.
-The trail type is out and back type.
-The time taken to complete the total trail is 8 hours and 6 minutes.
-The mildly trafficked 2.3-mile trail loops below a canopy of cottonwood trees.
-The path leads from the hot desert landscape to the cool Canadian forest, one way for 7.5 miles.
-The elevation gain is 3,200 vertical feet.
-Visitors can take plenty of water and high-energy food and spend plenty of time for themselves.
-You can see the magnificent trees rising in the middle of the hike like ponderosa pine.
-You can experience the great views of Albuquerque.
-Here, dogs are welcome.
+Here’s The Deal: La Luz Trailhead is the starting point for a famous trail in Albuquerque, NM.
+The eight-mile trail begins at La Luz Trailhead and reaches an elevation gain of more than 3,500 feet.
+The total length of the trail is 15.2 miles, and it is generally considered a challenging trail route.
+The trail type is out-and-back.
+The estimated time to complete the entire trail is 8 hours and 6 minutes.
+A 2.3-mile loop below a canopy of cottonwood trees is also available.
+The path leads from the hot desert landscape to the cool Canadian forest over 7.5 miles one way.
+The vertical elevation gain is 3,200 feet.
+Visitors should take plenty of water and high-energy food and give themselves ample time to complete the trail.
+You can see magnificent ponderosa pine trees rising in the middle of the hike while enjoying great views of Albuquerque.

 Specialty: